Battle of al-Qadisiyyah: Sasanian counteroffensive in Mesopotamia

-Muslim battle preparation
+Second Muslim campaign

+Rashidun preparations

 Caliph Umar started raising new armies from throughout Arabia with the intention of re-invading Iraq.
 Umar appointed Sa'd ibn Abī Waqqās, an important member of the Quraysh tribe as commander of this army.
 In May 636, Sa'd was instructed to march to Northern Arabia with a contingent of 4,000 men from his camp at Sisra (near Madinah) and take over command of the Muslim army, and immediately march onward to Iraq.
 Because of his inexperience as a general, he was instructed by Caliph Umar to seek the advice of experienced commanders before making critical decisions.
 Umar sent orders to him to halt at al-Qadisiyyah, a small town 30 miles from Kufah.

 Umar continued to remotely issue strategic orders and commands to his army throughout the campaign.
 Due to a shortage of manpower, Umar decided to lift the ban on the ex-apostate tribes of Arabia from participating in state affairs.
 The army raised was not professional but a volunteer force composed of newly recruited contingents from all over Arabia.
 After a decisive victory against the Byzantine army at the Yarmouk, Umar sent immediate orders to Abu Ubaidah to send a contingent of veterans to Iraq.
 A force of 5,000 veterans of Yarmouk was also sent to Qadisiyyah, arriving on the second day of the battle there.
 This proved to be a major turning point and a major morale booster for the Muslim army.
 The battle of Qadissiyyah was fought predominantly between Umar and Rostam, rather than between Sa'd and Rostam.
-Coincidentally, the bulk of the Sassanid army was also made up of new recruits, since the bulk of the regular Sassanid forces was destroyed during the Battles of Walaja and Ullais.
+Coincidentally, the bulk of the Sasanian army was also made up of new recruits, since the bulk of the regular Sasanian forces was destroyed during the Battles of Walaja and Ullais.

-Battlefield

 Qadisiyyah was a small town on the west bank of the river Ateeq, a branch of the Euphrates.
 Al-Hira, the ancient capital of Lakhmid Dynasty, was about thirty miles west.
 According to present-day geography, it is situated in the southwest of al-Hillah and Kufah in Iraq.
+The precise location of the battlefield has been determined by archeologists at the University of Dunham in England and the University of Al-Qadisiyah in Iraq, utilizing American declassified spy satellite imagery and historical texts describing the Darb Zubaydah (DZ), a Hajj pilgrimage road.

-Troop deployment
+Troop strength and deployment

-Modern estimates suggest that the size of the Sassanid forces was about 30,000 strong and that of the Muslims was around 30,000 strong after being reinforced by the Syrian contingent on the second day of the battle.
-These figures come from studying the logistical capabilities of the combatants, the sustainability of their respective bases of operations, and the overall manpower constraints affecting the Sassanids and Muslims.
-Most scholars, however, agree that the Sassanid army and their allies outnumbered the Muslim Arabs by a sizable margin.
+Modern estimates suggest that the size of the Sasanian forces was about 30,000 strong and that of the Muslims was around 30,000 strong after being reinforced by the Syrian contingent on the second day of the battle.
+These figures come from studying the logistical capabilities of the combatants, the sustainability of their respective bases of operations, and the overall manpower constraints affecting the Sasanians and Muslims.
+Most scholars, however, agree that the Sasanian army and their allies outnumbered the Muslims by a sizable margin.